kaspanet/docs/Getting Started/Desktop Installation.md

-# KDX User Installation Guide
+# KDX: Desktop Installation Guide

 The Kaspa Desktop Experience (KDX) application provides a user interface for running a full Kaspa node (Kaspad) ina desktop operating system environment.
 The application is intended for both software developers and non-technical users.